-Our Fall Training class starts on September 8, 2020!
+Our Fall Training class starts on September 6, 2022!
 It is a great time to submit your application to join us as a trained advocate.
 Click here to learn more!
-Deadline to apply is Friday, August 28, 2020.
+Deadline to apply is Friday, August 19, 2022!

-While COVID-19 has made it necessary for all of us to socially distance ourselves, an unintended consequence is separation from important social supports for vulnerable children and their families.
+While COVID-19 has made it necessary for all of us to socially distance, an unintended consequence is separation from important social supports for vulnerable children and their families.
 The risk of child abuse and neglect in times of extreme stress and uncertainty is very high.
 With the added pressures of school and workplace closings, loss of income, unexpected need for childcare, and food insecurity, the family structure is under an unrivaled amount of pressure.
 We know that social supports are a protective factor for families who experience mental health and substance abuse challenges, are in domestic violence relationships, or have a history of abuse or neglect.
 Our community, our families, our children need us.
 All of us.

-In the coming months, we anticipate a deep increase in needs as we work to recover as a community from the impact of COVID-19.
 We appreciate your ongoing support of our mission and the children that we serve.